mmsujan/stable_diffusion_xl_image_comparator/README.md

   --verbosity           Print error details

 ```
  - Note : E2E Performance information is reported as it/s (but sometimes as s/it  <- CI folks need to aware of it).
-Also SD_XL model only support DG2 platform.
+Currently, SD_XL model only support DG2 platform.